digitaltangibletrust/dtcc/Initial_Research.md

-(This guy explains clearing pretty well [http://gendal.wordpress.com/category/clearing/](http://gendal.wordpress.com/category/clearing/)
+(Richard Glendal Brown explains clearing pretty well [http://gendal.wordpress.com/category/clearing/](http://gendal.wordpress.com/category/clearing/)

 # Depository Trust Corporation Company Breakdown
 (note to the reader: none of this should be easy to understand.
 It is a complex and confusing 'black box' system).
 Before reading this, one should familiarize themselves with a glossary of all terms used in this industry (see Appendix C.)